LehuaRyon/rpn_calculator/README.md

 # Reverse Polish Notation (RPN) Calculator

-- The RPN Calculator uses "Postfix" notation, where operators follow the operands (ex.
+The RPN Calculator CLI tool is meant to be used for executing reverse polish notation equations.
+RPN uses `Postfix`` notation, where operators follow the operands (ex.
 1 2 3 + -) compared to what we are generally used to, which is "Infix" notation (ex.
-1 + 2 + 3)
+1 + 2 + 3).
+It has been built to be easy to use for users who are used to CLI tools and utilities.
+So far the RPN calculator is able to execute addition, subtraction, multiplication, division, and exponentiation.

+In order to read what is inputted on the command line, I have chosen to use the `inquirer` package, which is a simple way to make the tool interactive as well as being able to have the ability to expand the application if I want to at a later time.

+# Description of Solution

 For this solution, I did my best to mock how a normal computer would compute a equation using reverse polish notation.
 After doing some research, I found that computers use a "stack", in which the computer will go through the set of numbers and add each to a list, or "stack".
 Once the computer recognizes an operator, it then uses the last two numbers to execute the operation and continues doing this same method once all the characters have been gone through.